-• Support growth along Transit Supportive Corridors
+Support growth along Transit Supportive Corridors

-A key component of the 2040 OCP is to grow along Transit Supportive Corridors.
+A key component of the 2040 OCP is to grow along Transit Supportive Corridors (shown in OCP Map 3.1 and illustrated below).
 These are corridors of low-rise apartments, with some commercial and mixed-use buildings, that will link Urban Centres and Village Centres.
 Adding new housing and employment 'on the way' between major destinations is a great way to support growth and build transit ridership.